Mueller finds no evidence of Trump collusion with Russia

 Several Democratic presidential candidates said Mr Mueller’s full report must be made public.

-Kamala Harris said “must testify” before Congress, adding: “That is what transparency looks like.”
+Kamala Harris said Mr Barr “must testify” before Congress, adding: “That is what transparency looks like.”

 Elizabeth Warren, of Massachusetts, noted that lawmakers have voted to release the full Mueller report, not a summary from what she called Mr Trump’s “handpicked Attorney General”.